ltk/garage/exercises/3-creation/README.md

 project.
 There are a few.

 For those on Windows, iOS will be a challenge (nigh impossible).
 Feel free to continue on with Android.
-You'll still share code, and add an additional platform later on.

 ## Up and running